 Simple English definitions for legal terms

-Read a random definition: nonfeasance
+Read a random definition: general mens rea

 A preventive injunction is a court order that stops someone from doing something that could cause harm in the future.
 It is used to prevent a loss or injury from happening before it occurs.
 To get a preventive injunction, the person asking for it must show that there is no other way to prevent the harm and that it would be irreparable if it happened.
 This type of injunction is different from a reparative injunction, which is used to fix something that has already happened.